 Typically boars emerge from their dens earlier than sows and cubs.
 Remember that it is illegal to harvest a sow with cubs.
 In general, it’s good to start off the season glassing open hillsides during sunny mornings and evenings.
-Bears will most likely be out at this time feeding on grasses and anything else they can fill their bellies.
+Bears will most likely be out at this time feeding on grasses and anything else that can fill their bellies.

 Hunters are encouraged to keep checking the website for updates as the hunting season approaches and throughout the duration of the season.
 In general, lower elevations tend to green up first so hunters should focus their efforts there during the early part of the season, and then move up in elevation as the snow melts.
 Early in the season, focus on bear foraging evidence and tracks.
 After a couple weeks, bear digestive tracts will become more active and scat will serve as another indicator of bear activity.

 Increased bear activity will most likely occur on decommissioned untraveled skid roads with high grass production.
 When bears are active, they will be looking to feed in these grassy openings or similar meadow-type ranges.
-Coastal wetlands, mountain prairies and riparian area are other good areas to look for bears.
+Coastal wetlands, mid-elevation meadows, mountain prairies and riparian area are other good areas to look for bears.
 Hunters with access to private timberlands, will find bears in clear cuts either feeding on green grass or tearing apart stumps looking for insects.
-Focus on south facing hillsides in the early mornings and evenings, typically bears will be more active during these times.
+Focus on south-facing hillsides in the early mornings and evenings, typically bears will be more active during these times.

 Bear densities are good, especially in forested areas of the unit.
 Despite healthy bear numbers, success rates have been fairly low in the spring season.
 Lower elevation areas of the unit are great for spot and stalk hunting.
 As you move higher into more densely forested areas, look for scat, turned over logs and rocks to key in on bears using the area.
 The edges of the major drainages, such as the White River, Badger and Tygh Creeks, should be good places to find bears in the eastern edge of the unit.
 Forested areas south of Mosier provide plenty of open areas in the western portion of the unit.
 Good optics and patience while glassing these areas should increase the opportunity to spot a bear.